Mastercard/bundle-client-reference-app/README.md

 ```

 ### Build and Execute <a name="build-and-execute"></a>
-Once you’ve added the correct properties, we can build the application.
-We can do this by navigating to the project’s base directory from the terminal and running the following command.
+Once you have added the correct properties, you are ready to build the application.
+You can do this by navigating to the project’s base directory from the terminal and running the following command.

 `mvn clean install`

-When the project builds successfully, you can then run the following command to start the project
+When the project builds successfully, you can run the following command to start the project.

 `java -jar target/bundle_client-1.0.0.jar <argument as below>`
  Example : `java -jar target/bundle_client-1.0.0.jar createUser`

 Argument: An argument which defines the feature user wants to run through the command line.
-If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product / account)) one after the other.
+If you don’t specify this argument, it will run all the features (create User, Read User, Update User (product / account)) one after the other. createUser, readUser, etc mentioned below are the arguments.

     * createUser - User enrolment into product (s) .
     * readUser   - Retrieve user’s enrolled product (s) .